 Located at a public street light that has a high rate of attraction to bugs, an official project sign, survey box, and biodiversity survey will guide residents to collect information and document insects at street lights within Boulder city limits.
 The survey will also be available online at the iNaturalist : Street Light Survey Project page.

-Deep Listening Workshops led by sound artist Brittney Hofer will be held in conjunction with the Boulder Street Light Survey Project each month.
+Deep Listening Workshops led by sound artist Brittney Hofer will be held in conjunction with the Boulder Street Light Survey Project periodically.
 You can register through the event page for each date:

 - July 18th (World Listening Day)